L.A. Rams Rumors: Latest News Surrounding Head Coaching Search

 Shanahan, 37, is the son of Mike Shanahan.
 The older Shanahan had a 14-year run as a head coach, and he won two Super Bowls with the Denver Broncos.

-Kyle Shanahan is also expected to have interest from the Denver Broncos, Jacksonville Jaguars and San Francisco 49ers too.
+Kyle Shanahan is also expected to have interest from the Denver Broncos, Jacksonville Jaguars, and San Francisco 49ers too.

 The Falcons offensive coordinator said the bye week has made head coaching interviews convenient via ESPN.